 Applicants must be knowledgeable in the techniques and practices of law enforcement and have knowledge of federal, state, and local laws and regulations, related to the regular practice of law enforcement.
 Must be able to communicate effectively orally and in writing, understand and follow administrative direction, and work effectively with superiors, other Town employees and the general public.

 (This job specification should not be construed to imply that these requirements are the exclusive standards of the position.
 Incumbents may be required to follow any other instructions, and to perform any other related duties, as may be required.)

-APPLICATION PROCEDURE: A Bedford Police Department specific application may be obtained in person at the Town Office or online at.
-Completed applications must be submitted to: Bedford Town Offices Finance & Personnel Dept. 24 North Amherst Road Bedford, NH 03110
+APPLICATION PROCEDURE: A Bedford Police Department application may be obtained in person at the Bedford Town Offices or online at .
+Completed applications must be submitted to: ATTN: Human Resources, Bedford Town Offices, 24 North Amherst Road Bedford, NH 03110.

 APPLICATION DEADLINE: Will remain open until filled or until a satisfactory list is compiled.

 For further inquiries, please contact Captain Daniel Douidi at 603.472.5113 extension 331.